Updated: Apr 28

 Maya promised Rumi that if she worked for a few months, she would be sent home.
-Rumi realised that she had no other option and hoped that it would only be for a short time.
+Rumi realized that she had no other option and hoped that it would only be for a short time.
 Maya didn’t fulfill her promise, but in February 2015 Freedom Firm operatives found Rumi, and she was rescued from Sangli’s red-light district when she was still only 15 years old.
 Rumi was placed in a government shelter home in Sangli soon after her rescue.
 She was then transferred to a home in Mumbai to protect her from the proximity of her brothel keeper in Sangli.
 The Sangli Child Welfare Committee regularly sends minor girls to the government home in Mumbai to get them out of Sangli.

 Before Rumi could testify in April 2016, Freedom Firm discovered that she was scheduled for repatriation to Bangladesh.
 We had very little time to make sure that her testimony could be recorded before she left India.
 We worked alongside the Sangli police and the court, communicating the urgency to finish the trial.
 A special public prosecutor was appointed.